 The Land of Fire and Ice has been shaped by centuries of glacial movement and volcanic eruption.
-Given this rugged ancestry, the country’s a no-brainer for adventure seekers.
-From the depths of a dive between tectonic plates, to hiking up a glacier, here are few of our favourite experiences from our March Winter Weekend and August Pride Adventure.
+Given this rugged ancestry, the country’s a no-brainer for gay adventure seekers.
+From the depths of a dive between tectonic plates, to hiking up a glacier, here are few of our favourite experiences from in big gay Iceland!

 In the second of Bryon Williams and Steve Ellingsons’ two-part photo series, the pair feature Iceland’s awe-inspiring countryside.
 This edition really defines why the country is known as “The Land of Fire and Ice”.
 Their photos showcase the volcanic highlands, the cascading waterfalls and the vast, tumultuous coastline.
 The snow flurries, frosted flora and Icelandic horses only add to the series’ ethereal essence.